isomerpages/mccy-harmonycircle/resources/religion/_posts/2021-07-19-post-buddhism-a-path-to-overcome-suffering-and-transcend-worldly-existence.md

 As a nod to the first precept of not taking life, some Buddhists are vegetarians while others adopt a vegetarian diet on the first and fifteenth day of each lunar month.

-### The Most Important Event In The Buddhist Calendar
+### The Most Important Event in the Buddhist Calendar

 Buddhism has the largest following among all the religions in Singapore, with 31.1%<sup>1</sup> of the population professing to be Buddhists.